spider-themes/eazydocs/readme.txt

 - **Live Customizer:** Set it and see the changes instantly.
 The Docs archive page, Doc single page layouts can be customized via the WordPress live customizer panel.

-- **Related Articles:** Sometimes readers might be interested to read the Related articles.
-You can display the Related Articles at the bottom of the Single Doc page to let the readers read articles they interested in.

 - **Look Beautiful by Default:** EazyDocs offers a modern design that will style your docs and make it look professional without any design skills.
 Need to customize it?
 No problem, you'll find several customizable options to reflect your brand.

 - **Designed for Reader:** We designed EazyDocs for the readers, optimizing not for page views or engagement — but for reading.